Judero: Reception

+The PC version of Judero received generally favorable reviews from critic, according to the review aggregation website Metacritic.

 Judero was met with positive critical reception.
-Writing for Polygon, Ian Walker described it as "special in a way video games often no longer aspire to be, melding the developers’ artistic sensibilities with the unique interactivity of the medium".
+Writing for Polygon, Ian Walker described it as "special in a way video games often no longer aspire to be, melding the developers' artistic sensibilities with the unique interactivity of the medium".
 PC Gamer described it as "a game with the kind of rough edges and pleasant surprises that could only come from a genuine artistic vision".
 Despite criticizing some of the gameplay mechanics, it was summarized as "funky, weird, rough and wonderful in a way only such a small, ambitious project could be", receiving a score of 83/100.
 Steven Scaife of Slant rated it 4/5, praising the ties between the game's art style and its storytelling, describing it as "an often beautiful treatise on what humanity creates to understand the world".
 Destructoid rating the game 8/10, noted the game's disconnected narrative makes "it very difficult to really tell you why Judero is such a successful game and why you should play it".

 The game received an Honourable Mention at the 2024 A MAZE festival.